M-H-12/M-H-12.github.io/README.md

 The directory which holds any image files needed for the project.

+### src/components

+The directory for .vue files that are components of other views.

 ### src/model

 The directory holding any custom enums or classes used within the project.